HĪKOI KI WAITANGI

 Karuwhā aims to help people experience the commemorations, and to form their own connection to this place and these narratives.
 The Karuwha rōpū have been making this journey for many years now and have been welcomed back by the whānau of Te Tii Marae.

-This four-day gathering is held annually over the February Waitangi Commemorations, and is an invitation to experience Waitangi first-hand: to serve alongside tāngata whenua, visit significant sites and spend time listening to stories of our past from kaumatua, kuia and historians.
+This haerenga is held annually over the Waitangi Commemorations, and is an invitation to experience Waitangi first-hand: to serve alongside tāngata whenua, visit significant sites and spend time listening to stories of our past from kaumatua, kuia and historians.

 What will this Hīkoi include?